hburn7/Brigitta/README.md

 ```

 ## Supplementary Note
 If you have concerns, please make an issue on this project and I will respond to it very quickly.
 Please do not unnecessarily create issues.
-I hope you enjoy using Brigitta!
+I hope you enjoy using Brigitta :)